Pilates: Stepping Up Your Fitness Game Even as a Senior

 Balance and stability

 What makes Pilates different from other forms of exercise is that it focuses on the midrange of the body, not the extremities, which are more at risk of injury.
 Gradually working toward the other parts of the body, Pilates maintains control around the joints through a small range of motions.
-In turn, this helps increase an elderly’s stability, which is crucial for their balance and posture.
-Seniors who engage in Pilates regularly will be less at risk of falling or tripping.
+In turn, this helps increase an older adult’s stability, which is crucial for their balance and posture.
+Those who engage in Pilates regularly will be less at risk of falling or tripping.

 Ability to fight diseases